matthew-c-lenert/Long-Gen/README.md

 Parameters:
 n: the number of unique patients in the data set (integer).
 Default = 2000.

 num_measurements: the average number of measurements per patients.
-The number of measurement for a specific patient is drawn from a Poisson distribution with mean equal to the integer specified here (integer).
+The number of measurement for a specific patient is drawn from a Pareto distribution with median roughly equal to the integer specified here (integer).
 Default = 25.

 collinearity_bucket: the level of correlation between different features and the level of autocorrelation of a feature with itself over time.
 Features are different draws from a Gaussian Process.
 Feature values are determined by the timing of the sample.
 The buckets represent different parameter sets for the Gaussian Process.
 Default is "low-low".
 Please specify one of the following buckets as a string:
    1. "low-low" : low collinearity(0.1-0.4), low autocorrelation (0.1-0.4)